andifalk/spring-cloud-gateway-workshop/lab2/README.md

   * DoS and DDoS attacks
 * Limit the number of requests according to a pricing model

+If a request is blocked by the limiter then the response `HTTP 429 - Too Many Requests` is sent.

 The standard rate limiter implementation of the spring cloud gateway is the [Redis](https://redis.io/) rate limiter.
 That is why a [Redis](https://redis.io/) database is required.